adriannovegil/awesome-observability/README.md

 - [Express State Metrics](https://github.com/RafalWilinski/express-status-monitor) - Simple, self-hosted module based on Socket.io and Chart.js to report realtime server metrics for Express-based node servers.
 - [Kube State Metrics](https://github.com/kubernetes/kube-state-metrics) - The kube-state-metrics is a simple service that listens to the Kubernetes API server and generates metrics about the state of the objects.
 - [MyPerf4J](https://github.com/LinShunKang/MyPerf4J) - High performance Java APM.
 Powered by ASM.
 Try it.
 Test it.
 If you feel its better, use it.
-- [SkyAPM-dotnet](https://github.com/SkyAPM/SkyAPM-dotnet) - SkyAPM-dotnet provides the native support agent in C# and .NETStandard platform, with the helps from Apache SkyWalking committer team.
+- [SkyAPM-dotnet](https://github.com/SkyAPM/SkyAPM-dotnet) - Native support agent in C# and .NETStandard platform, with the helps from Apache SkyWalking committer team.
 - [pktvisor](https://github.com/ns1labs/pktvisor) - Observability agent for summarizing high volume, information dense data streams down to lightweight, immediately actionable observability data directly at the edge.
 - [duplicacy-exporter](https://github.com/GeiserX/duplicacy-exporter) - Real-time Prometheus exporter for Duplicacy backups with live speed, progress, and completion metrics.